 Step 1 – Operating Instructions

-- First, make sure you place it on a level surface and that the base or the cord is not wet in order to avoid any electrical shocks;
+- First, make sure you place it on a level surface and that the base or the cord is not wet to avoid any electrical shocks;

 - Choose the ingredients you will use and chop bigger items like fruits and vegetables into smaller pieces.
 Nuts and seeds can be added as they are;